 - Fiber: 3.7 grams

-As you can see, a small serving of cooked Swiss chard covers your daily need for vitamins A and K and nearly fulfills the RDI for vitamin C.
+As you can see, a small serving of cooked Swiss chard covers your daily need for vitamin K and packs a hearty dose of vitamin A, vitamin C, and magnesium.

-What’s more, Swiss chard is a good source of calcium, magnesium, copper, zinc, sodium, phosphorus and vitamin E.
+What’s more, Swiss chard is a good source of iron, copper, potassium, calcium, and vitamin E.

 This green is not only loaded with nutrients but also extremely low in calories, so it’s a great option to help you maintain a moderate weight.

-Summary Swiss chard is a low-calorie vegetable that is high in magnesium, iron, potassium and vitamins A, C and K.
+Swiss chard is low in calories and high in magnesium, iron, potassium, and vitamins A, C, and K.

-Swiss chard is also high in antioxidants, which fight free radicals in your body that may lead to certain diseases (4).
+Swiss chard is high in antioxidants, which protect your body from free radicals that may lead to certain diseases (

 Consuming a diet high in the antioxidants found in Swiss chard may decrease your chances of developing certain chronic diseases.